META-1-Official/meta1-core/README.md

 * [FAQ](#faq)
 * [License](#license)

-BitShares Core is the BitShares blockchain implementation and command-line interface.
+META1 Core is the META1 blockchain implementation and command-line interface.
 The web wallet is [META1 UI](https://github.com/meta1-blockchain/meta1-ui).

 Visit [meta1.io](https://meta1.io/) to learn about META1 and join the community.